Introduction

 Quality and Safety Concerns

-When choosing mullein products, it’s crucial to select high-quality, organic options to avoid contamination with harmful substances like pesticides or molds.
+When choosing mullein products, it’s crucial to select high-quality, organic options to avoid contamination with harmful substances like pesticides or moulds.
 The quality of the mullein leaves or flowers can significantly impact the safety and effectiveness of the tea.

 Overdose and Toxicity